dunejp/pinterscrape/README.md

 # Pinterscrape
-Pinterscrape is a simple and lightweight web scraper for pinterest.
+:pushpin: Pinterscrape is a simple and lightweight web scraper for pinterest.

 > [!NOTE]
 > Pinterscrape currently only supports image scraping.
 Attempting to scrape videos or stories will result in an error.